robotpilot/turtlebot3_wiki/docs/source/bringup.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

 ..
 WARNING:: This instruction is intended to be run on the remote PC.
-If you are following the instruction on ``TurtleBot``, please do NOT run *roscore* command.
+If you are following the instruction on ``TurtleBot``, please do **NOT** run *roscore* command.

 ..
-WARNING:: Check if IP address on each device is set correctly.
+WARNING:: Make sure that IP address on each device is set correctly.

 ..
 WARNING:: When the battery voltage is lower than 11V, the buzzer alarm will continuously sound and actuators will be disabled.
 The battery must be recharged when the buzzer alarm sounds.

-Bringup the TurtleBot3
+Bringup TurtleBot3
 ----------------------

 ..
 TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.